6 Methods

 Framework and terminology

-We implemented a unified framework for data analysis and estimation of abundance, density, occupancy, and their respective trends.
+We applied hierarchical models using Bayesian tools to estimate abundance, density, occupancy, and their respective trends.
 Hereafter, we refer to abundance, density, and occupancy as “primary population parameters”, or simply “population parameters”, and estimates of these parameters as “population estimates”.
 Abundance is the number of species members present within a specified areal unit and time frame.
 Density is abundance per unit area (birds per \(km^2\)).
 Occupancy is the probability or proportion of sampling units within an areal unit and time frame where at least one species member is present.
 Because population estimates are derived from data collected over 6-min surveys conducted once per sampling period (i.e., the breeding season), the time frame of estimation is 6 minutes.
 Thus, IMBCR abundance and occupancy estimates quantify the number of individuals present and the proportion of sampling units (or area) with \(\geq1\) individual present, respectively, within a 6 minute snapshot in time.
-In contrast, other monitoring programs that estimate population parameters over longer time frames that allow movement into the sampling unit during the sampling period will tend to quantify the distribution of breeding territories or home ranges (i.e., space use; for further details, see Section D.1.6 in Appendix D).
+In contrast, other monitoring programs that estimate population parameters over longer time frames that allow movement into the sampling unit during the sampling period will tend to quantify the distribution of breeding territories or home ranges (i.e., space use; for further details, see Section D.1.5 in Appendix D).

 Data filtering